elineriksson02/DH2323-Project-Repo/README.md

   inside a game engine is much harder than debugging it in isolation.
-I should have done more research on how to evaluate an implementation before building it in Unity — this would have saved time that could have been used for user testing or improving the visual output.
+I should have done more research on how to evaluate an implementation before building it in Unity, this would have saved time that could have been used for user testing or improving the visual output.

-- Spend more time on the visual output — adding a proper water shader with reflections and transparency would make both simulations look significantly more realistic.
+- Spend more time on the visual output, adding a proper water shader with reflections and transparency would make both simulations look significantly more realistic.